 He will become the cynic who refuses to be a sycophant to his stepparent and one who bears testimony to earth and heaven that He is inadequate.
 As one of their own, your prey will effect even more damage than he could have if he had remained with us.

 Your Master, Legion

-Rev. John P. Sartelle is senior minister at Christ Presbyterian Church (PCA) in Oakland, Tenn.
+Rev. John P. Sartelle Sr. is senior minister at Christ Presbyterian Church (PCA) in Oakland, Tenn.
 He is author of What Christian Parents Should Know about Infant Baptism.